 Ready for the biggest Chinese New Year celebration outside Asia?
 Experience a taste of the Far East in London's West End with a huge Chinese New Year parade, free stage performances and delicious Chinese food.
 Best of all, it’s free to attend!

 - Watch the colourful Chinese New Year parade, starting from Charing Cross Road, featuring giant floats and traditional dragon & lion dancers

 - Enjoy show-stopping performances at Trafalgar Square, including a dazzling pyrotechnics show for the grand finale

 - Check out the family zone at Leicester Square for traditional Chinese activities and entertainment

-- Connect with your inner kung fu master at the martial arts zone at Shaftesbury Avenue
+- Connect with your inner kung fu master at the martial arts zone at Charing Cross

 Chinese New Year Manchester

-Manchester is preparing a weekend-long Chinese New Year extravaganza, featuring giant art installations, traditional arts and crafts for the whole family, and of course - a wonderful parade.
+Manchester is preparing a weekend-long Chinese New Year extravaganzza, featuring giant art installations, traditional arts and crafts for the whole family, and of course - a wonderful parade.

 - See a 175-foot dragon lead the Dragon Parade from Albert Square to Chinatown